-You’ve got limited resources, so everyone can’t be on every team.
+With limited resources, not everyone can be on every team.
 This will be an exercise in delegation.
 A handful of individuals will grow together and take responsibility for a major project from start to finish.

-Sure, you’ll still check in and supervise, but passing the reigns onto your employees shows you trust their judgment and ability to get things done.
+Go ahead.
+Check in and supervise as usual.
+But passing the reigns to your employees shows you trust their judgment and ability to get things done.
 It may be tough at first, but delegating is much healthier for your sanity in the long run.
 Plus, your employees will feel confident, empowered and unified.

 In the words of Spider-Man’s Uncle Ben, with empowerment comes great accountability.
 OK, so those aren’t the exact words, but the message is pretty much the same, and it applies to business, too.

 Not only does delegating projects to a dedicated team increase employee confidence, it motivates them to see tasks to the end.
 If something falls by the wayside, there’s no way to shirk responsibility.
 Everyone knows who’s on the team and who is accountable for making the project successful.